 User Interface Automation

 UI Automation (UIA) is the platform that lets developers enable accessible user experiences.
-UIA enables robust and reliable programmatic accessibility, while still letting developers use key Windows interaction technologies such as DirectX and touch, by defining an all-new accessible app type.
-Developers can take advantage of various inbox tools during development.
+UIA enables robust and reliable programmatic accessibility, while still letting developers use key Windows interaction technologies, such as DirectX and touch, by defining an all-new accessible app type.
+Developers can take advantage of various in-box tools during development.
 Controls, templates, and code samples are accessible, and a static analysis tool can run on the code during development to show accessibility errors.

 Developers can select whether their app is accessible when submitting it to the Windows Store.
 This lets users easily search for apps that meet their accessibility needs, and users can also directly provide accessibility feedback to the app developer.